solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Resources

+### Call to Action

+Thanks for downloading and reading this Azure Database for MySQL developer guide.
+We encourage to to continue your learning by reviewing the following links to documentation pages and creating a free azure account to practice with.

+-   [Review homepage]
+-   [Documentation][69]
+-   [Get started for free with an Azure free account!]
+-   [Tutorial]
+-   [Azure Pricing Calculator, TCO Calculator]
+-   [Migrate your workloads to Azure DB for MySQL]

-### Questions and feedback
+### Stay tuned for latest updates and announcements

-For any questions or suggestions about working with Azure Database for MySQL, send an email to the Azure Database for MySQL Team (AskAzureDBforMySQL\@service.microsoft.com).
-Please note that this address is for general questions rather than support tickets.

-In addition, consider these points of contact as appropriate:

--   To contact Azure Support or fix an issue with an account, [file a ticket from the Azure portal][send a support request from the Azure portal.].
--   To provide feedback or to request new features, create an entry via [UserVoice].
+-   [What's new in Flexible Server?]
+-   [Tech Community Blog]

+### Follow Azure Database for MySQL on social platforms

+-   [Twitter]
+-   [LinkedIn]
+-   Email the Azure Database for MySQL at AskAzureDBforMySQL\@service.microsoft.com

 ### Find a partner to assist in migrating

-This guide can be overwhelming, but don't fret!
-There are many experts in the community with a proven migration track record.
-[Search for a Microsoft Partner] or [Microsoft MVP] to help with finding the most appropriate migration strategy.
+This guide introduced and covered several advanced development and deployment concepts that may be new to you or your organization.
+If at anypoint you need help there are many experts in the community with a proven migration and modernization track record.

+Feel free to [search for a Microsoft Partner] or [Microsoft MVP] to help with finding the most appropriate migration strategy.

 Browse the technical forums and social groups for more detailed real-world information: